VaishnaviRavinutala/WidgetDemo/README.md

 Tap and hold any of these colored tabs and drag out or inwards Alternatively, tap the menu button and hit “Edit” before following the above instructions Home screen widgets are broadcast receivers which provide interactive components They are primarily used on the Android home screen.
+They typically display some kind of data and allow the user to perform actions with them.